-Objective 2 To minimize deforestation (permanent removal of forest) and encourage forest management that optimizes the carbon sequestration value of forests.
+Objective 2 To minimize deforestation (permanent removal of forest) and encourage forest management that optimizes the carbon sequestration and storage eco value of forests.

-Objective 3 To maintain a high level of forest connectivity.
+Objective 3 To maintain a high level of ecosystem connectivity, including forest connectivity.

 Consumption and Pollution